cjtheham/blog/index.md

 ---
 layout: homepage.liquid
-title: Horsin' Around
+title: ww0cj
 ---

-# Welcome to Hollywoo
+# ww0cj

-Hello.
-I am BoJack.
-Horseman, obviously
+i'm a web developer and amateur radio operator hoping to go into the field of electrical engineering.